Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors

 \subsubsection{Contrast with Traditional Requirements Engineering Metrics}

 Traditional RE complexity metrics predominantly focus on syntactic and semantic properties of individual requirements, as discussed in Section~\ref{subsec:complexity-in-re}.
-Text-based approaches evaluate requirement length, readability scores, and linguistic ambiguity detection \cite{Berry2004, kamsties2001detecting}, while network-based approaches model requirements as graphs to analyze connectivity and centrality \cite{hein2022reasoning}.
+Text-based approaches evaluate requirement length, readability, and linguistic ambiguity \cite{Berry2004, kamsties2001detecting}, while network-based approaches model requirements as graphs to analyze connectivity and centrality \cite{hein2022reasoning}.
 While these metrics provide useful insights into requirement quality, they do not capture the structural dependencies that drive integration difficulty.
-This study did not include direct empirical comparison between spectral metrics and these traditional approaches; however, the theoretical limitations of text-based metrics—specifically their inability to capture structural interdependencies—suggest that spectral metrics address a fundamentally different dimension of complexity.
+This study did not include direct empirical comparison between spectral metrics and these traditional approaches; however, the theoretical limitations of text-based metrics---specifically their inability to capture structural interdependencies---suggest that spectral metrics address a fundamentally different dimension of complexity.
 Empirical validation comparing predictive performance across metric types remains an important direction for future research.

 Network-based approaches have emerged that model requirements as graphs, analyzing properties such as connectivity and centrality \cite{hein2022reasoning}.
-These methods offer valuable perspectives on interdependencies but typically do not leverage spectral graph properties, limiting their ability to quantify deeper structural complexities.
+These methods offer valuable perspectives on interdependencies but typically do not leverage spectral graph properties, which limits their ability to quantify deeper structural complexities.

 The spectral approach offers three distinct advantages over traditional metrics: